springfall2008/batpred/docs/config-yml-settings.md

 - **metric_octopus_import** - Import rates from the Octopus plugin, should point to the sensor
 - **metric_octopus_export** - Export rates from the Octopus plugin, should point to the sensor
+- **metric_octopus_gas** - Gas rates from the Octopus plugin, only used by IBoost model when enabled

  **CAUTION** To get detailed energy rates needed by Predbat you need to go into Home Assistant and manually enable the following events which are disabled by the plugin by default in some versions: